Collaborative Learning via Prediction Consensus: Reasoning for confidence weighting factor

-In this section, we provide our intuition of adding such a \highlightredtext{confidence weighting block} in Equation~\eqref{w-calculation-1}. \\ $\Phiv^{(t)}$ is a row-normalized pairwise cosine similarity matrix, with $(i,j)$-th entry before row normalization as
+In this section, we justify our choice of $\beta_i^{(t)}(\xx)$ in Section~\ref{section-confidence-weighting}, i.e. we show via adding such a term, we are able to downweight a regular node's trust towards a bad node. \\ $\Phiv^{(t)}$ is a row-normalized pairwise cosine similarity matrix, with $(i,j)$-th entry \emph{before} row normalization as